-Tour Vessels e.g. Front viewing deck e.g. Businesses will ensure that seating in vessels will be spaced to adhere to an approved option or to the 1 per four square metre rule. e.g. Policy/procedure updates Manager with staff consultation e.g. Indoor saloon area e.g. Time within the confines of the vehicle will be limited wherever practical. e.g. Updates to systems e.g. Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on. e.g. Updates to policies e.g. All staff are seated to maintain a physical distance from others. e.g. Revised seating plans with allocated seating and physical distancing marked on seating plan e.g. All staff are to maintain a physical distance from others. cal distance from others. e.g. New protocols written Scenic Flights/Hot air balloons e.g. Businesses will ensure that seating on scenic flights will be spaced to adhere to an approved option or to the 1 per four square metre rule. e.g. Policy/procedure updates Manager /operator with staff consultation e.g. Time within the confines of the aircraft/helicopter/hot air balloon will be limited wherever practical. e.g. New protocols written e.g. All staff are seated to maintain a physical distance from others. e.g. Promote family bookings. e.g. Revised seating plans with allocated seating and physical distancing marked on seating plan Attraction - outdoor e.g. Amusement rides e.g. Businesses will ensure that seating on amusement rides and in theatre settings will be spaced to adhere to the 1 per four square metre rule. e.g. New protocols written e.g. Create one directional traffic flow for ride e.g. Strategies should be detailed here and implemented to minimise contact and or increase hygiene when seating and fitting harnesses on amusement ride passengers. e.g. all staff are to maintain a PHYSICAL distance from others. e.g. Revised allocated seating and physical distancing marked on seating plan Attractions - e.g. Museum, Art Gallery, Zoos and Aquaria Must have a separate approved industry plan/checklist.
+Identify nature of all areas of business activity.
+(Add /remove cells as required) Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed e.g. All staff are to maintain a physical distance from others. e.g. Revised any communal seating plans/arrangements Tour Vessels e.g. Front viewing deck e.g. Businesses will ensure that seating in vessels will be spaced to adhere to an approved option.
+N.B.
+Marine Vessels may have one person per 2sqm based on their indoor capacity. e.g. Policy/procedure updates Manager with staff consultation e.g. Indoor saloon area e.g. Time within the confines of the vehicle will be limited wherever practical. e.g. Updates to systems e.g. Where practical windows in vehicles will be open and vehicle air conditioning will be set to fresh air as opposed to recirculate and will remain on. e.g. Updates to policies

+Identify nature of all areas of business activity.
+(Add /remove cells as required) Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed e.g. All staff are seated to maintain a physical distance from others. e.g. Revised seating plans with allocated seating and physical distancing marked on seating plan e.g. All staff are to maintain a physical distance from others. e.g. New protocols written Scenic Flights/Hot air balloons See Checklist for vehicles/vessels under 50 Attraction - outdoor e.g. Amusement rides e.g. Businesses will ensure that seating on amusement rides and in theatre settings will be spaced to adhere to the 1 per two square metre rule. e.g. New protocols written

+Identify nature of all areas of business activity.
+(Add /remove cells as required) Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed e.g. Create one directional traffic flow for ride e.g. Strategies should be detailed here and implemented to minimise contact and or increase hygiene when seating and fitting harnesses on amusement ride passengers. e.g. all staff are to maintain a PHYSICAL distance from others. e.g. Revised allocated seating and physical distancing marked on seating plan Attractions - e.g. Museum, Art Gallery, Zoos and Aquaria Must have a separate approved industry plan/checklist.
 Please click here to find an approved industry plan/checklist.
 Record any other measures that you are taking here